On the essential spectrum of complete non-compact manifolds: Introduction

 \begin{theorem}[Sturm] Let $M$ be a complete non-compact manifold whose Ricci curvature has a lower bound.
 If the volume of $M$ grows uniformly sub-exponentially, then the $L^p$ essential spectra are the same for all $p\in[1,\infty]$. \end{theorem}

 We say that the volume of $M$ grows {\it uniformly sub-exponentially}, if for any $\eps>0$, there exists a constant $C=C(\eps)$ such that, for all $r>0$ and all $p\in M$,

 where we denote $B_p(r)$ the ball of radius $r$ centered at $p$ . \begin{remark} Note that by the above definition, a manifold with finite volume may not automatically be a manifold of volume growing uniformly sub-exponentially.
 For example, consider a manifold whose only end is a cusp and the metric $dr^2+e^{-r}d\theta^2$ on the end $S^1\times[1,+\infty)$.
 The volume of such a manifold is finite.
-However, since the volume of the unit ball centered at any point $p$ decays exponentially, it doesn't satisfy~\eqref{volume}. \end{remark} \begin{remark} The assumption that the Ricci curvature has a lower bound is not explicitly stated in Sturm's paper, but is needed in the proof of Theorem~\ref{thmsturm}. \end{remark}
+However, since the volume of the unit ball centered at any point $p$ decays exponentially, it doesn't satisfy~\eqref{volume}. \end{remark}

 In ~\cite{sturm}*{Proposition 1}, it is proved that if ~\eqref{e1} is true, then the volume of the manifold grows uniformly sub-exponentially.
 Thus in order to prove Theorem~\ref{1}, we only need to compute the $L^1$ spectrum of the manifold.